minjo1234/TIL/3.Resource/CS/Cloud/AWS/SAA/RDS + Aurora + ElasticCache.md

 Restoring MySQL RDS database from S3
 - Create a backup of your on-premiss database
 - Store it on Amazon S3 (object Storage)
+- Restore the backup file onto a new Aurora Cluster running MySQL

 Restoring MySQL Aurora cluster from S3